 Serious seasickness is pretty uncommon, occasionally people feel unwell for short periods but normally recover quickly.
 If you are dehydrated you are far more likely to suffer sickness.
 The best prevention against sea-sickness is to arrive well hydrated and fed.
-If you have not had a minimum of 1.5 litres of water before departure your are already dehydrated.
+If you have not had a minimum of 1.5 litres of water before departure you are already dehydrated.

-Stress is another big cause, stress produces histamines which will make you susceptible, so don't worry about getting sick and you probably won't.
+Stress is another big cause, stress produces histamines which will make you susceptible.

 Natural remedies like ginger tablets are helpful, However If you are really prone to motion sickness see a doctor or a chemist and get medication well before the tour.